logzio/logz-docs/_source/user-guide/log-troubleshooting/invalid_logs.md

 ## Invalid log tags

-The tags in the table below identify the character or field limitations that may result in a log being labeled with the **`logzio-invalid-log`** field.
+The tags in the table below explain the character or field issues that may cause a log to be labeled with the **`logzio-invalid-log`** field.

 |Tag|Description|
 |---|---|